Fence Installation Cost

 The cheapest and most popular styles chosen are:

-- Closeboard panels (also known as featherboard panels), which have vertical boards.
+- Closeboard panels (also known as featherboard panels), which have vertical fence boards.

-- Lap panels (also known as waney edge or traditional panels), which have horizontal boards.
+- Lap panels (also known as waney edge or traditional panels), which have horizontal panels.

 The fencing cost per panel for each of these styles is between £40 and £50.